 That’s all folks!

-Your online security of finance and identity are crucial.
+Your online security of finance and identity is crucial.
 To protect both, you can rely on the above information.
 Be vigilant while you are browsing websites on Mac and iOS devices.

-- How to Completely Delete your Apple ID from iPhone or iPad
+- How to delete Apple ID account permanently